LuigiVessella/greenway/README.md

 restApiEndpoint={backend_rest_api_endpoint}
 ```
 Rename the file ```auth_client.env``` and put it inside ```lib\config\auth\auth_client.env```

+Good!
+Now you're ready to start the application, just connect your mobile device and start debugging the code!

+> :warning: This app is fully tested only on an Android device!
+I can't say for now if it's 100% working on iOS :warning:

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first